 You can use libraries to upload code from a third-party or that you developed and built on your local machine.
-Libraries can be in Python, Java, or Scala.
-Libraries are visible in your workspace for users to be able to attach to clusters.
+Libraries can be in Python, Java, Scala, or R. Libraries are visible in your workspace for users to be able to attach to clusters.
 To see your libraries you can navigate to the directory to which you uploaded them in your workspace.
 In addition to the UI, you can create and manage libraries with the Library API.
 Please see our REST API for more details.

 To import a library: